oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

   > the symbolic name of a capability definition in a target node type,
   > then the capability keyname definition

--

->  author="Michael Rehder"
+- <span class="comment-start" id="633" author="Michael Rehder"
->   >
->
->  date="2020-12-15T13:10:00Z"This is within an assignment so why
+  > date="2020-12-15T13:10:00Z">This is within an assignment so why
->   > would there be anything subsequent?

-MUST remain unchanged in
+  > would there be anything subsequent?</span>MUST remain unchanged in
   > any subsequent refinements or during
   > assignment.<span class="comment-end" id="633"></span>